dotnet/designs/accepted/2019/targeting-packs-and-runtime-packs.md

 # Packs Delivered via NuGet

 The global scheme above allows for offline builds in common cases.
 For example, by bundling .NET Core 3.0 targeting packs with .NET Core 3.0.* SDKs, you can install the 3.0.* SDK and build framework-dependent 3.0 projects without pulling anything from the network.
 However, if you have projects that require a targeting pack that is not globally installed, then the SDK will instruct NuGet to download during restore and use it from the package cache instead of the global location.
-For this, a new NuGet package type is introduced that:
+For this, a new NuGet package type -- `DotnetPlatform` is introduced that:

 * cannot be installed into a project via a standard package reference
 * cannot depend on other packages